Benton Harbor shares new plan sparked by recent gun violence

-"It has to be a joined community effort, has to be," says Director of the Benton Harbor Department of Public Safety, Daniel McGinnis Jr. "We can't simply be just law enforcement going out, there's got to be citizens.
+"It has to be a joined community effort, has to be," says Daniel McGinnis Jr., the Director of the Benton Harbor Department of Public Safety.
+"We can't simply be just law enforcement going out, there's got to be citizens.
 We have to work with out ministers, we know ministers touch families.
 Work with our apartment managers, get back to establishing our programs.
 Work closer with out businesses, work with our schools in our community."

-Berrien County Sheriffs Deputies are donating $8,000 dollars to the $25,000 dollars Benton Harbor commissioners are investing in the project, immediately.
+Berrien County Sheriffs Deputies are donating $8,000 to the $25,000 Benton Harbor commissioners are investing in the project, immediately.

-Mamie Yarbrough, Berrien County District Commissioner, announced "the administration comity of Berrien County admitted 25,000 dollars to pay for overtime for deputy's to come into Benton Harbor."
+Mamie Yarbrough, Berrien County District Commissioner, announced "the administration of Berrien County committed $25,000 to pay for overtime for deputys to come into Benton Harbor."

-Benton Harbor Mayor, Marcus Muhammad says when compared, the four deaths per capita per 10,000 people in Benton Harbor is equal to 12 hundred deaths in one night in Chicago.
+Benton Harbor Mayor Marcus Muhammad says when compared, the four deaths per 10,000 people in Benton Harbor is equal to 1200 deaths in one night in Chicago.

-Despite the mayor's comparison, none of these weeks deadly shootings were deadly.
+Despite the mayor's comparison, none of these weeks shootings were deadly.

-Benton Harbor Police tell ABC 57 that this is just the beginning of the operation.
+Benton Harbor Police said that this is just the beginning of the operation.

 In the future, be on the lookout for more programs, like neighborhood watches.